 Is a walking safari dangerous?

-A walking safari with a licensed, experienced guide is not inherently dangerous — it is carefully managed.
+A walking safari with a licensed, experienced guide is not inherently dangerous; it is carefully managed within the Walking Safari Kenya Guide framework.
 The guide reads the environment continuously, maintains safe distances from animals, and uses wind direction and terrain to position the group correctly.
-The armed ranger is a legal requirement and a genuine safety measure, not theatre.
-In decades of walking safaris by professional Kenyan guides, serious incidents are extraordinarily rare.
-Sense of Adventure only uses guides with specific walking safari qualifications and extensive field experience.
+The armed ranger is a legal requirement and a genuine safety measure, not a theatre.
+In decades of walking safaris led by professional Kenyan guides, serious incidents are extraordinarily rare.
+Sense of Adventure only uses guides with specific walking safari qualifications and extensive field experience, ensuring every experience aligns with best-practice safety standards for a Walking Safari Kenya Guide experience.

 What fitness level do I need for a walking safari?

-A standard 2–3 hour conservancy walk requires only normal walking fitness — terrain is typically flat to gently rolling savannah, pace is slow (the objective is observation, not speed), and rest stops are frequent.
-Multi-day Laikipia walking safaris require better fitness — 4–6 hours of walking per day over varied terrain at altitude.
+A standard 2–3 hour conservancy walk requires only normal walking fitness; the terrain is typically flat to gently rolling savannah, the pace is slow (the objective is observation, not speed), and rest stops are frequent.
+Multi-day Laikipia walking safaris require better fitness, 4–6 hours of walking per day over varied terrain at altitude.
 Sense of Adventure assesses fitness requirements for each walking format and advises guests accordingly.

 Can children do a walking safari in Kenya?